dgMello/image_classifer_nd/README.md

     --gpu: If entered GPU will be used to train network.
 Defaults to False if no argument is provided.

-Part 2: Predicting with trained neural network
+Part 2: Predicting with the trained neural network

     Enter the following into command prompt with arguments below: $ python predict.py.